ParkPow On-Premise Setup Guide

 Uninstalling, Moving On-Premise ParkPow

 The On-Premise ParkPow can be deployed on a single machine.
-If you wish to move the On-Premise ParkPow onto a different machine, you will first have to uninstall it from the original machine and then install it on the new machine.
+If you wish to move the On-Premise ParkPow to a different machine, you will first have to uninstall it from the original machine and then install it on the new machine.
 Follow the steps below to uninstall On-Premise ParkPow.

 Step 1: Click Uninstall

-Go to http://local-or-public-IP:8000/uninstall/ and click the ‘Uninstall’ button.
-Parkpow Uninstall
+Go to http://local-or-public-IP:8000/uninstall/ and click the 'Uninstall' button.

 You will be redirected to https://parkpow.com/uninstallation to finalize your uninstallation.
-Parkpow Uninstall Success

 Step 2: Finalize Uninstall

-To finalize uninstallation, open terminal, go to the folder with your docker-compose.yml file and type:
+To finalize uninstallation, open terminal, go to the folder with your docker-compose.yml file, and type:

 docker-compose down

-Don’t do docker-compose down before Step 1, because your ParkPow license will be considered as installed.
+before Step 1, because your ParkPow license will be considered as installed.

-Upgrading to the latest version
+Upgrading to the Latest Version

-• Open your command prompt (cmd for Windows) or terminal (for MacOs and Linux).
+- Open your command prompt (cmd for Windows) or terminal (for macOS and Linux).

-• Go to folder where the docker-compose.yml is.
-For example, cd /path/to/parkpow.
+- Go to the folder where the

-• Type this command:
+. - Type this command:

 docker-compose pull